Testing for Differences in Stochastic Network Structure: Framework

-The only remaining source of randomness are the $\{\varepsilon_{ij,t}\}_{i \in [N],t\in[2]}$ and so the $\{D_{ij,t}\}_{i,j \in [N],t\in[2]}$ are independent random variables with marginals given by $F_{ij,t}(s) = G_{ij,t}(s- f_{t}(\alpha_{i,t},\alpha_{j,t},w_{ij,t}))$.
-The random graph model $F_{t}$ is thus parametrized by the agent-specific effects, agent-pair attributes, community link function, and distribution of idiosyncratic errors.
-Informally, if a treatment alters any of these parameters, then the framework characterizes the change as a ``treatment effect.\footnote{Not every difference in model parameters can be detected using $D_{1}$ and $D_{2}$.
-The difference between the parameters must yield a sufficiently large difference in $F_{1}$ and $F_{2}$.
-See Section 4.2. }'' This is formalized by the statement of the testing problem below.
-Other notions of a random graph model imply other definitions of a treatment effect, see Section 2.3, but their study is left to future work.
+The only remaining source of randomness are the $\{\varepsilon_{ij,t}\}_{i,j \in [N],t\in[2]}$ and so the $\{D_{ij,t}\}_{i < j \in [N],t\in[2]}$ are independent random variables with marginals given by $F_{ij,t}(s) = G_{ij,t}(s- \mu_{ij,t}) = G_{ij,t}(s- f_{t}(\alpha_{i,t},\alpha_{j,t},w_{ij,t}))$.
+The random graph model $F_{t}$ is thus parametrized by the agent effects, attributes, link function, and distribution of idiosyncratic errors.
+Informally, if a treatment alters any of these parameters, then the framework characterizes the change as a treatment effect.
+This is formalized by the statement of the testing problem below.
+Not every difference in model parameters can be detected using $D_{1}$ and $D_{2}$, however.
+To constitute evidence against the hypothesis of no treatment effect, the difference in parameters must yield a sufficiently large difference between $F_{1}$ and $F_{2}$.
+Other notions of a random graph model may imply other definitions of a treatment effect.
+Their study is left to future work.